online doctor logo

 At the same time, many other factors change the course of treatment, as some people might take longer to recover from the condition.

-Black stool with bleeding during pregnancy is the underlying symptom of GERD.
+Dark diarrhea with bleeding during pregnancy is the underlying symptom of GERD.
 Hence, the best way to treat this is to consult your doctor to treat gastrointestinal issues.

 However, if you face melena, foul odor, black stool, heavy bleeding with black stool, or black leather stool, the best choice would be to contact your doctor immediately as it may be a sign of internal bleeding.

-Surgery may be required in extreme cases if the anal fissure occurs with symptoms of black stool in adults.
+Surgery may be necessary in extreme cases if the anal fissure occurs with symptoms of black tarry stool in adults.
 The doctor may prescribe you proton pump inhibitors, or you may have to undergo thermal techniques or injection therapy for treatment.
 In rare cases, when it leads to cancer, radiation therapy, chemotherapy, or surgery is highly likely.

 2. Avoid smoking cigarettes, alcohol, vaping, and other toxic substances, as black stool after drinking is common.